-30 Mar Targets met for phasing out heavy metals and for recycling PVC
+30 Mar Phasing out heavy metals and for recycling PVC

 The Southern African Vinyls Association (SAVA) has released the findings of its second annual Product Stewardship Programme (PSP) survey for the period 1 June 2013 to 31 May 2014, which revealed that targets are being met for the phasing out of heavy metals and for the recycling of PVC.